T-Z-N/BEAR/readme.md

 This repository contains the tools, data, and resources for applying the BEAR Framework:

 - **📊 Figures**: Diagrams and illustrations of the BEAR Framework
-  - `BEARFramework.svg`: Visual representation of the framework's architecture
+  - `BEAR.png`: Visual representation of the framework's architecture
-  - `Blindspots.svg`: Visualization of business ecosystem blindspots concept

 - **🔄 KG&Data**: Knowledge Graph and Dataset
   - `KG.rdf`: Knowledge graph in RDF format containing WindEnergy Hamburg 2024 data (35 companies)